For what it’s worth, like most folks, I have an “innie.”

 Of course, the banks don’t tell you that when you’re putting your hard-earned money in their institutions.
 Then again, if they did, I suspect at least a few more people would decide to hide their money elsewhere — or, at the very least, greatly reduce the amount of cash in their interest bearing accounts.

 Here are a few other points that I think many unwitting bank depositors fail to understand:

 - Banks operate under a fractional reserve system where, typically, only one out of every ten dollars deposited is backed by cash reserves.
 The rest essentially ends up being loaned out.

 - Because of the fractional reserve system, banks never have enough money available to cover their depositors if everyone decided to pull their money out at the same time due to a sudden loss of confidence.

 - If a bank fails, you could lose a portion of your deposits.
 Yes, the Federal Deposit Insurance Corporation (FDIC) insures individual accounts in the US up to $250,000; but insurance is only as good as the insurer — and the FDIC currently has just $25 billion on hand to cover $9.2 trillion in deposits.
 I know.
 With that in mind, it’s not unreasonable to envision the FDIC running out of funds in the event of a catastrophic systemic collapse — or even a limited one.

 - Banks aren’t liable for any lost deposits that aren’t reimbursed by the FDIC.

-The sad truth is, as deposit interest rates continue to fall towards zero, the risk-reward ratio gets tougher to justify with each passing day.
+The sad truth is, as deposit interest rates continue to hover near zero, the risk-reward ratio gets tougher to justify with each passing day.
 Regardless of whether you have an innie or an outie.